GERMANY

 thanks to Bill porter for the extra info

-Totally unmarked I believe this is either a German G3 bayonet or one of their fro export.
-THe bayonet is completely unmarked
+Totally unmarked I believe this is either a German G3 bayonet or one of theirs for export.
+The bayonet is completely unmarked

 Eickhorn made prototype KCB bayonet for the SIG series of rifles, with the distinctive pommel catch